 Overview

 He has lectured and written extensively on family and appellate practice, and has been a guest family law expert on National Public Radio.
-He is the co-author of the book, Same Sex Marriage: the Legal and Psychological Evolution in America, which in 2006 was awarded the American Psychological Association's "Most Distinguished Book in Lesbian, Gay, and Bisexual Psychology."
+He is the co-author of the book, Same Sex Marriage: The Legal and Psychological Evolution in America, which in 2006 was awarded the American Psychological Association's "Most Distinguished Book in Lesbian, Gay, and Bisexual Psychology."
 He has also authored chapters in family law treatises on the definition of property and prenuptial agreements.

 Office